For Professional Staff

 UniSA provides a range of opportunities for ongoing learning and development.

-The Quick Guide for newly appointed professional staff provides answers to some of the initial questions you might have as you commence work with the University and the Quick Guide to the Legislated and Ethical Responsibilities of Staff will help you understand your responsibilities.
+The Quick Guide for newly appointed professional staff (under review) provides answers to some of the initial questions you might have as you commence work with the University and the Quick Guide to the Legislated and Ethical Responsibilities of Staff will help you understand your responsibilities.

 Performance development and management